Understanding Family Trusts: How They Can Protect and Grow Your Wealth

 DISADVANTAGES

-• a family trust can’t distribute capital or revenue losses to its beneficiaries.
+a family trust can’t distribute capital or income losses to its beneficiaries.
 As a result, should a trust incur a net loss, its beneficiaries won’t be able to offset that loss against any other assessable income that they may derive.
 Losses are however retained to be offset against future income or capital gains.

-• any income earned by the trust that is not distributed is taxed at the top marginal tax rate (currently 47.5%)
+any income earned by the trust that is not distributed is taxed at the top marginal tax rate and distributions to minor children are taxed at up to 66%

 WHO CAN A FAMILY TRUST BENEFIT?